costbio/costbio.github.io/docs/index.markdown

 We occasionally build **software for scientific research** as well.

-Feel free to <a href="mailto:osercinoglu@gtu.edu.tr">contact</a> the Principal Investigator Dr. Serçinoğlu if you're interested in collaborating with us.
+Feel free to <a href="mailto:osercinoglu@gtu.edu.tr">contact</a> the Principal Investigator Dr. Onur Serçinoğlu if you're interested in collaborating with us.